Cloudxtreme/Contiki-BBS/platform/c64/README.txt

 login: _

 You are now connected to your Contiki BBS system and can log in using the username and password you entered in Step 4 of the BBS setup program.
-Good job!
+Well done, have fun!